FranckFreiburger/module-invalidate/README.md

 ##### Module.invalidateByExports(exports)
 Invalidates the module by giving its exported object.
+The module should have been flagged as invalidable using `module.invaluable`.

 ###### Example:
 ```JavaScript